What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 What Happens When a Conservator Breaches Their Duties?

-After an investigation is carried out into the alleged negligence or misconduct of the conservator, the court may order the conservator to be removed and replaced.
-And, if the conservator caused significant harm to the conservatee’s person or finances, the court may hold them liable for paying damages as well.
+If the negligence or misconduct of a conservator is successfully proven, the court may order for the conservator to be removed and replaced.
+And if the conservator caused significant harm to the conservatee’s person or finances, the court may even hold them liable for paying damages.
+In some cases, particularly if the conservator’s misdeeds could be regarded as elder financial abuse, they may be held liable for paying double or treble (i.e., triple) damages.

 Unfortunately, there is also the possibility that a conservator’s misconduct or negligence will not be found out.
 Because most conservatees are not mentally competent enough to notice a conservator’s suspicious behavior, they may not raise alarms when it is taking place.
 This is why it’s important for the loved ones of conservatees to keep tabs on the conservatorship and speak to a conservatorship lawyer at the first sign of the conservator potentially engaging in wrongdoing.